microsoft/WhatTheHack/xxx-AzureLoadTesting/Student/Challenge-01.md

 - (Post) Add - Updates the database with the number of visitors.
 You will need to pass the number of visits to increment.
 - (Get) lasttimestamp - Updates the time stamp since this was accessed.

-This is deployed on app service with cosmos db as the database.
+This is deployed on App Service with Cosmos DB as the database.
 ## Success Criteria

 - Present your comprehensive load testing plan - paying special attention to how the load test will ‘touch’ the various application and components.